10 – Mary Ann With That Shaky Hand – The Who

 Feature Photo: ChrisJamesRyanPhotography / Shutterstock.com

 The word “hand” is one of rock and roll’s most frequently recurring images, symbolizing connection, support, love, and even struggle.
 The use of “hand” in music spans decades, touching on themes that are as universal as personal.
-In this article, we explore the word’s versatility through rock’s greatest eras, reflecting the changing moods and messages that artists have expressed through this evocative word.
+In this article, we explore the word’s versatility through rock’s greatest eras, reflecting the changing moods and messages that artists have expressed through this very common word.

 # 10 – Mary Ann With That Shaky Hand – The Who